segabl/pd2-streamlined-heisting/README.md

 - Makes secured additional bags in Crime Spree reward one level per bag (up to a maximum of 10 additional levels)
 - Adds hints when an enemy can't be intimidated due to temporary cooldown, no surrender preset or maximum amount of hostages reached
 - Fixes Jokers sometimes following the wrong player
-- Makes civilians' reactions to intimidation more consistent
+- Makes civilians' reactions to intimidation more consistent and fixes them jumping into a standing position randomly

 ## Credits